🔄

 6.3 Transparency

-Favor brands that publish COAs per batch, a clear batch number , a QR code and a factual usage guide .
-Feedback is available on the customer reviews page.
+Prefer brands that publish COAs per batch, a clear batch number, a QR code, and factual usage guide.
+Customer feedback is available on the customer reviews page.

 6.4 Formulation

-Humic alone ( binding/adsorption orientation) or humic + fulvic complex (complementarity with fulvic acid).
-Avoid unnecessary additions if unwanted.
+Humic alone (binding/adsorption focus) or humic + fulvic complex (complementarity with fulvic acid).
+Avoid unnecessary additions if not desired.

 7.1 Forms & textures.
-Capsules, powder, liquid or integration into a complex (e.g. shilajit).
-The choice depends on the comfort of use and the announced standardization .
+Capsules, powder, liquid, or integration into a complex (e.g., shilajit).
+The choice depends on ease of use and the advertised standardization.

-7.2 Time of intake.
-Often with a large glass of water; many people prefer during a meal (tolerance).
-Avoid simultaneous association with sensitive medications / minerals .
+7.2 Timing of intake.
+Often with a large glass of water; many people prefer with a meal (tolerance).
+Avoid simultaneous association with sensitive medications/minerals.

-7.3 Graduality & observation.
-Start low (follow the product label ), observe tolerance (digestive, transit), adjust only within the manufacturer's recommendations .
+7.3 Progressiveness & observation.
+Start low (follow the product label), observe tolerance (digestive, transit), adjust only within the framework of manufacturer recommendations.

-Example (non-prescriptive): A study in healthy adults used a standardized humic preparation for ~45 days with good tolerance reported.
-This is not a dosage : refer to your product label.
+Example (non-prescriptive): A study in healthy adults used a standardized humic preparation for ~45 days with reported good tolerance.
+This is not a dosage: refer to your product's label.

 8) Humic acid vs. fulvic acid